Horisky/machine-learning/README.md

-# Pandas-learning
+# machine-learning
-how to use pandas
+how to use pandas, sklearn
-use this file to learn pandas
-one by one chapter
-every code has been run
-have a good time!
+use this file to learn pandas and sklearn one by one chapter every code has been run have a good time!